 Momcozy - A FemTech Leader Highlights Technology and Workplace Support for Mothers

-KUALA LUMPUR, MALAYSIA, March 19, 2026 /EINPresswire.com/ -- As the number of Malaysian women pursue careers alongside motherhood continues to rise, new data highlights the ongoing challenges mothers face when balancing family responsibilities with professional ambitions.
+SINGAPORE, March 19, 2026 /EINPresswire.com/ -- As the number of Singaporean women pursue careers alongside motherhood continues to rise, new data highlights the ongoing challenges mothers face when balancing family responsibilities with professional ambitions.

-In Malaysia, women's labour force participation reached 56.6% in recent labour force statistics, compared to 82.7% for men, according to data from the Asia Pacific Career Development Association in Malaysia.
-The data reflects to the "single-peak" curve where women permanently exit the workforce in their 30s due to the "motherhood penalty."
-While female participation has steadily increased over the years, many women still step away from the workforce after childbirth due to caregiving responsibilities and childcare constraints.
+In Singapore, women's labour force participation reached 62.3%, compared to 76.8% for men, according to data from the World Bank's Gender Data Landscape Report of Singapore.
+Even with female participation steadily increasing over the past decade, many women still step away from the workforce after childbirth due to caregiving responsibilities and childcare constraints.

-This triple burden - "motherhood penalty" is driven by a systemic cycle of career stagnation, resulting in an estimated 30 - 40% lifetime earnings gap for Malaysian mothers.
-In Malaysia, women often face "Maternal Wall," a barrier that creates a perceived experience gap.
+This triple burden - "motherhood penalty" in Singapore is reflected in studies showing that 40% of working mothers report that motherhood negatively impacts their careers.
+In Singapore's high-pressure "hustle culture," maternity leave often triggers a "stagnation cycle" that sidelines mothers from leadership.
 This burden is further compounded by a disproportionate caregiving load, with women performing over three times more unpaid work than men.
 Furthermore, a rigid corporate culture of "presenteeism" continues to sideline mothers in favor of those able to work long office hours.

 Against this backdrop, global maternity and baby care brand Momcozy is advocating for stronger workplace support and innovative solutions that help mothers maintain confidence and flexibility during the transition into parenthood.